Dispute Resolution

 Consumer Information, Mediation and Arbitration Center (Consumer Arbitration Court)

-BRAGA: Rua D Afonso Henriques, nº 1 (Board of Parish of the Sé)
+BRAGA: Rua D Afonso Henriques, nº 1 (Ed.
+Sé Parish Council)

 4700 - 030 Braga

-VIANA DO CASTELO: Av Rocha Paris, nº 103 (Vila Rosa building)
+VIANA DO CASTELO: Rocha Paris Avenue, nº 103 (Vila Rosa Building)

 4900 - 394 Viana do Castelo